cs1302uga/cs1302-minesweeper-alpha/README.md

 ## Suggested Checklist

-To help you with planning out this project, here are some suggested steps you can take that your instructors believe will help you complete the project more easily.
-Some of the items in this checklist may not make sense until you have read the entire project description, including the appendices.
-These steps are suggesions and, therefore, do not constitute an exhaustive list of steps that you may need to take to complete the project.
+To help you plan this project, here are some suggested steps you can take that your instructors believe will help you complete the project more easily.
+Some items in this checklist may not make sense until you have read the entire project description, including the appendices.
+These steps are suggestions and, therefore, do not constitute an exhaustive list of steps you need to take to complete the project.

 **Preparation:** (Finish before Monday, Jan.
-31st)
+27th)

 - [x] Start reading the project description.
 - [ ] Read through the entire project description, including the appendices, **and write down questions as you go.**
 - [ ] Read it again!
-This time, you may be able to answer some of your own questions.
+This time, you may be able to answer some of your questions.

-**Planning:** (Finish before Tuesday, Feb.
-1st)
+**Planning:** (Finish before Tuesday, Jan.
+28th)

 - [ ] Play the Minesweeper game using the provided oracle.
-This will help you see how to run the program and allow you to see expected input / output for a variety of scenarios.
+This will help you see how to run the program and allow you to see expected input/output for a variety of scenarios.
 - [ ] Plan how you will represent the Minesweeper board.
 The internal representation should not contain all of the characters that the user sees when